 Safety features on offer are similar between the two, especially if you compare the Yukon Denali to the base ‘Luxury’ Escalade trim.
 Both have cruise control, but an adaptive system is an optional extra.
 And in the Yukon, it requires you to equip it with certain packages.

-GM’s SuperCruise—equivalent to Tesla’s autopilot feature—are also optional.
+GM’s SuperCruise—equivalent to Tesla’s autopilot feature—is also optional.
 While we can’t seem to find the option while speccing the cars, both brands claim it’s available on the website.

 Interestingly, the Yukon Denali comes with Magnetic Ride Control as standard, which gives you a more comfortable ride.
 Whereas in the Escalade, you’ll need to step up to the Sport trim to have this feature as standard.
 And in the base Luxury trim, this isn’t available at all.

-Overall, there isn’t a lot of feature disparity, but once you take a step up to the ‘Sport’ trim of the Escalade, the difference become clearer.
-Things like the magnetic ride, electronic limited-slip differential, lane assists, and adaptive cruise control becomes standard.
+Overall, there isn’t a lot of feature disparity, but once you take a step up to the ‘Sport’ trim of the Escalade, the difference becomes clearer.
+Things like the magnetic ride, electronic limited-slip differential, lane assists, and adaptive cruise control become standard.
 Of course, this trim is more expensive.
 Speaking of expensive:

 So, there’s not much difference between the two when you compare the Yukon Denali to the base-trim Escalade.
 But once you go up the trim ladder, you get more features as standard and a wider range of options.